 Overview

 Eon Aligner is a clear-aligner brand with a growing network of certified providers across the Middle East.
-They needed two things at once: a polished, fast way for patients to find a clinic near them, and a way for the marketing team to manage that provider network themselves — across multiple countries, without filing developer tickets every time a clinic was added or moved.
+The brief for this project covered the needs of 2 distinct users: patients trying to find nearby clinics, and a marketing team that needs to manage listings without an in-house developer.

 The Challenge

-Visitors needed to find a certified provider in seconds — with map context, location-based filtering, and clear next steps.
+Visitors needed to find a certified provider in seconds with map context, location-based filtering, and a clear next step to directions.
 The interface had to feel native to how people already use Google Maps.

 Adding a new clinic, updating a doctor's hours, or removing a provider couldn't require a developer.
-The team needed to manage the network end-to-end through tools they already used.
+The team needed to manage the network end-to-end through tools they already used every day.

 The Core Insight

-The most valuable thing I could build wasn't the map.
-It was a system the marketing team could operate themselves.
+The most valuable thing I could build wasn't the map — it was a system the team could extend without me.

 The win wasn't the React app.
-It was the absence of a developer in the loop every time a new clinic opened.
+It was a design system any future contributor could read, and the absence of a developer in the loop every time a new clinic opened.

 The Approach